mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/creating_custom_context_models.md

 ## Registering the Context Model

-Add your custom context to the autoloaded models list in `config/settings.py`:
+Add your custom context model to the extra context models list in `config/settings.py`:

 ```python
 FEDERATION = {